zama-ai/tfhe-rs/tfhe/docs/fhe-computation/advanced-features/trivial-ciphertext.md

 Sometimes, the server side needs to initialize a value.
 For example, when computing the sum of a list of ciphertexts, you typically initialize the `sum` variable to `0`.

 Instead of asking the client to send an actual encrypted zero, the server can use a trivial encryption.
-A trivial encryption creates a ciphertext that contains the desired value but isn't securely encrypted - essentially anyone, any key can decrypt it.
+A trivial encryption creates a ciphertext that contains the desired value but isn't securely encrypted - essentially anyone with any key can decrypt it.

 ```rust
 use tfhe::prelude::*;